 Volcanoes can spew ash, a type of particulate matter air pollution, into the air for miles downwind of the eruption.
+They also produce and release gases mixed with water and tiny particles that form a type of pollution called vog.
 Volcanic ash can be especially harmful to children, older adults and people with lung disease such as asthma and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
 Exposure to volcanic ash can trigger asthma attacks and cause wheezing, coughing, and respiratory irritation in individuals with sensitive airways.
 The following guidelines will protect your lung health and should be followed especially by those at highest risk, including children and teens; pregnant women; the elderly; anyone with chronic lung disease, cardiovascular disease or diabetes; and healthy adults who must work outdoors.

 Follow these Tips to Protect Your Lungs from Volcanic Ash